(RCW 70.94.534) Employers are considered to be making a good faith effort if the following conditions have been met:

 - The employer has notified the jurisdiction of its intent to substantially change or modify its program and has either received the approval of the jurisdiction to do so or has acknowledged that its program may not be approved without additional modifications;

-- The employer has provided adequate information and documentation of implementation when requested by the City of Issaquah; and
+- The employer has provided adequate information and documentation of implementation when requested by the City of Des Moines; and

-- The employer is working collaboratively with the City of Issaquah to continue its existing program or is developing and implementing program modifications likely to result in improvements to the program over an agreed upon length of time.
+- The employer is working collaboratively with the City of Des Moines to continue its existing program or is developing and implementing program modifications likely to result in improvements to the program over an agreed upon length of time.

 An affected employer is required to make a good faith effort to develop and implement a CTR program that will encourage its employees to reduce Vehicle Miles Traveled (VMT) per employee and drive alone commute trips.
 The CTR program must include the mandatory elements as outlined below:

 - Employee Transportation Coordinator (ETC) – The employer shall designate an Employee Transportation Coordinator (ETC) to administer the CTR program.
-Any designated ETC must attend training provided by the City.
 The ETC and/or designee's name, location, and telephone number must be prominently displayed physically or electronically at each affected worksite.
-The ETC shall oversee all elements of the employer's CTR program and act as liaison between the employer and Issaquah.
+The ETC shall oversee all elements of the employer's CTR program and act as liaison between the employer and the City.
 The objective is to have an effective transportation coordinator presence at each worksite; an affected employer with multiple sites may have one ETC for all sites.

-- Provision of commuter ride matching services to facilitate employee ridesharing;
+- Provision of commuter ride matching services to facilitate employee ridesharing for commute trips;

 - Provision of subsidies for rail, transit, or vanpool fares and/or transit passes;